Bearing God's Name

 "Warm, witty, wise, and winsome; theologically rigorous, rhetorically convincing, and pastorally helpful, this book is not to be missed.
 Taking the reader through the narrative of the exodus, Carmen Joy Imes shows us that it is our story, not an arcane, ancient document as dry as last year's bird nest.
 The genre of Law speaks today.
 You will see the name Carmen Joy Imes regularly in the future as she continues to bless the church with accessible and edifying scholarship."

-Part 1: Becoming the People Who Bear His Name
+Part I: Becoming the People Who Bear God's Name

 1. Leaving Egypt